About Michael Stausholm

 Sprout was founded by Michael Stausholm in 2013.
 The idea behind the sustainable pencil came from three students at the Massachusetts Institute of Technology (MIT) in Boston.
 The students were all robot engineers, but they were challenged at a design course to develop a piece of sustainable office equipment.
 They came up with the concept of a plantable pencil and shared their idea on the crowdfunding website www.kickstarter.com.
 In 2013, Michael Stausholm launched the Sprout pencil in Denmark and in 2014 he bought all rights to the product, including patents, IP rights and the right to sell the pencil globally.

-Today, the Sprout pencil is available in more than 60 countries and more than 10 million plantable pencils have been sold since 2013.
+Today, the Sprout pencil is available in more than 80 countries and more than 30 million plantable pencils have been sold since 2013.
 85% of customers are companies and organisations who have their logo engraved into the pencils to use them as green giveaways.
 Some of Sprout's customers include IKEA, Toyota, Coca-Cola, Marriott, Disney and Porsche.
-The pencils are sold to private users on Amazon in six different countries, including the USA, UK and Canada.
+The pencils are sold to private users on Amazon in six different countries, including the USA, UK and Canada, and the product range now also include makeup pencils.

 The pencil is an easy way to illustrate what sustainability means and it is a symbol for the possibility to give products a new life after use.
 It is the perfect counterpart to our throw-away culture and its sustainable profile is one of the key reasons for its popularity.